Extra pearls in graph theory: Remarks

 \section{Remarks}

-The \emph{deletion-plus-contraction formula} together with Kirchhoff's rules were used in the solution of the so called \emph{squaring the square problem}.
-The history of this problem and its solution are discussed in a book of Martin Gardiner \cite[Chapter 17]{gardiner}.
+The \textit{deletion-plus-contraction formula} together with Kirchhoff's rules was used in the solution of the so-called \emph{squaring the square problem}.
+The history of this problem and its solution are discussed in a book by Martin Gardiner \cite[Chapter 17]{gardiner}.

-The proof of recurrent relation above is given by Mohammad Hassan Shirdareh Haghighi and Khodakhast Bibak \cite{shirdareh-haghighi-bibak}; this problem is also discussed in a book of Ronald Graham, Donald Knuth, and Oren Patashnik~\cite{graham-knuth-patashnik}.
+The proof of the recurrence relation above is given by Mohammad Hassan Shirdareh Haghighi and Khodakhast Bibak \cite{shirdareh-haghighi-bibak}; this problem is also discussed in the book by Ronald Graham, Donald Knuth, and Oren Patashnik~\cite{graham-knuth-patashnik}.